mag1cfrog/stock_trading_bot/git_hooks/hooks-setup.md

 ## Introduction
 This guide explains how to ensure that Git hooks, like the `pre-commit` hook, work correctly in your local environment.

 In our repository, we use a pre-commit hook to automatically regenerate the `index.md` file for the development logs whenever changes are made to the `doc/dev-log` directory.
+We alao add a formatter using ruff to automatically format the Python code before commiting.

 ## Steps to Enable the Pre-Commit Hook